-Julia is an experienced pensions lawyer who acts as the professional support lawyer for the pensions team.
+Julia is an experienced pensions lawyer who acts as a senior knowledge lawyer for the pensions team.

-As a professional support lawyer, Julia remains at the forefront of legal developments in the pensions industry and ensures that the team is kept up to date with legal and policy changes.
+As a senior knowledge lawyer, Julia remains at the forefront of legal developments in the pensions industry and ensures that the team is kept up to date with legal and policy changes.

 To ensure the team works as efficiently as possible and provides clients with value for money, Julia delivers regular legal training, drafts client briefings, maintains the team's precedent documents and works closely with the innovation team in developing bespoke solutions to client problems.

-Prior to becoming a professional support lawyer, Julia practised as a pensions associate for a number of years.
-She provided advice to both trustees and sponsors on day-to-day advisory matters including advice on closure to accrual, equalisation, Beckmann issues and the Pension Regulator’s moral hazard powers, as well as providing the pensions advice for complex and high value corporate transactions.
+Prior to becoming a senior knowledge development lawyer, Julia practiced as a pensions associate for a number of years.
+She provided advice to both trustees and sponsors on day to day advisory matters as well as providing the pensions advice for complex and high value corporate transactions.

 Recent experience includes: